CrazySchrodingersCat/quiz/README.md

    git clone https://github.com/yourusername/your-application.git
 Open the project in your preferred IDE if you are using one.

-Build the application using Maven:
+Navigate to backend directory backend/quiz4quad and build the application using Maven:

      ```bash
      mvn clean install

-    Running the Application
+###Running the Application

 After building the application, you can run it using Maven: